Cheroxx/custom-wordlists/README.md

 ![image](blm.jpg)

-Collection of custom popculture wordlists for password cracking
+Collection of custom popculture wordlists for password cracking, great for security questions

 #### U.S. colleges and universities